YOUR CAREER AS AN EXTENSION OF YOU

 Maybe because these gifts come so naturally, we take them for granted when we grow up.

 I often speak to people who know what they are good at, but don´t see it as particularly valuable.
 Especially when their gifts were not valued and encouraged when they were young, they often end up seeing their talents as just something they do.
-When you fail to recognize the worth of what you offer, you will probably not build a career around that specific skill.
+When you fail to recognize the worth of what you offer, charging money for it becomes challenging.

 This is not to say that all of our talents should be turned into a way to make money.
-You might be a great runner, but not feel the need to be a professional athlete.
-Photography might be your thing but taking it to a professional level might take all of the joy out of it.
-Not everything needs to be monetized.
+Not all of your hobbies need to be monetized.
 In fact, seeing everything you are good at as a potential way to make money can be a sign of being in survival mode.
 It is important to have fun and schedule time to play.
 Keeping some of your favorite activities just for your enjoyment without putting any pressure on the outcome is a big part of a healthy and happy life.

 Building a career around your natural skills also doesn´t mean that you should never be challenged at work.

 The difference is that your challenges and growth will feel more organic than when you do work that feels more removed from who you are.
 When you constantly feel a need to improve yourself and develop skills that don´t come naturally, work feels stressful and exhausting.
 When you choose to honor your natural skills and talents you can feel relief from this pressure.
-Work feels more fun and effortless.
+There is more of a flow to it, and even when it feels challenging there is a deeper feeling that it is right.
+Your professional path and personal development are more intertwined, rather than two separate entities.

 Getting paid to be yourself means a shift from ´what are the skills I need to make money?´ to ´where are my natural skills and talents most appreciated?´